-This notice is to advise that, as part of the Stage 2 O-Train Light Rail Transit project, crews and equipment will be working at multiple locations in the east, south, and west areas of Ottawa, supporting design and construction of extensions to the O-Train transit network.
+the east, south and west areas of Ottawa, supporting design and construction of extensions to the O-Train transit network.

-This overview highlights the key activities in the East Extension area scheduled to occur throughout the remainder of 2019.
-To learn more about what’s being planned, please visit the project website at ottawa.ca/stage2.
+This overview highlights the key activities in the West Extension area scheduled to occur in stages and concurrently throughout the remainder of 2019.
+For additional area-specific information and to learn more about what’s being planned for community outreach, please visit the project website at ottawa.ca/stage2.

 Borehole Investigations and Survey Activity (Underway)

-Geotechnical investigations are taking place along the east extension corridor to collect soil, water and bedrock data.
+Geotechnical investigations are taking place on and off-street along the west extension corridor to collect soil, water and bedrock data.
 In some areas, temporary and intermittent night work will be required to ensure public safety and to minimize the impacts to motorists in high-traffic areas.
-For information on temporary night work approved in your area, please visit the project website at ottawa.ca/stage2.
+Nighttime borehole activity is also scheduled to occur along the Transitway parallel to Highway 417, although changes to transit service are not required.
+For more information, please visit the project website at ottawa.ca/stage2.

 Intermittent lane closures may also be required in immediate work areas as crews move between borehole locations.
-Noise from drilling and related activities could reach moderate levels at times.
-Depending on the data from borehole investigations, new borehole locations and repeat investigations may be required during daytime and nighttime hours.
+Noise from drilling and related activities will occur at moderate levels at times.
+Data gathered from the borehole investigations may lead to new borehole locations or repeat investigations may be required.

-Crews are also conducting survey work along the east corridor, scheduled during daytime hours.
-This includes survey equipment set-up and collecting elevation data both on and off-street.
-Minimal disruption is expected to traffic and local areas.
+Crews are also conducting survey work along the west corridor, which is scheduled during daytime hours.

 WHAT’S HAPPENING LOCALLY NEAR STATION AREAS

-Jeanne D’Arc Station Area Preparation Work (Begins in Fall)
+Bayshore Station Area Preparation Work (Begins in Summer/Fall)

-Trim Station Area Preparation Work (Begins in Fall)
+Lincoln Fields Station Area Preparation (Begins in Fall)

 DATES AND HOURS OF WORK

 Construction activity is primarily scheduled to occur during typical daytime construction hours between 7am and 10pm Monday to Saturday, and between 9am to 10pm on Sunday’s and holidays.
-Nightwork will be required at times to minimize the impact to motorists or for public safety.
-Appropriate notice will be provided for any adjacent nightwork.
+Intermittent nightwork will be required at times to minimize the impact to motorists or for public safety.

 The safety of workers and the public is paramount, and we thank you for your patience during construction.

-In early 2020, crews will continue with site mobilization in additional areas, continued roadwork and preparation for construction of stations, structures, and the guideway.
+In early 2020, crews will continue with site mobilization in additional areas, continued roadwork and preparation for station, guideway, structures and cut-and-cover construction.
 Please stay connected with our team as we report on our progress and provide our 2020 construction look-ahead at the end of this year.